Feat-FeAR/GATTACA/CONTRIBUTING.md

 If annotation collisions are ever detected, it will crash.
 There is no agreed method as of right now to deal with collisions.

+This is probably the worst part of GATTACA, so contributions are welcome in making it better.

+## Opening pull requests
+Once you make a change, open a pull request.
+Be sure to fill out the default checklist.